monarch-initiative/semsimian-server/README.md

 __**Docker Image**__

 A Dockerfile is provided for convenience.
+While it is hosted on [Google Cloud Platform](us-central1-docker.pkg.dev/monarch-initiative/monarch-api/semsimian-server:latest),
+it can be built locally.

 To build the image, run the following command from the root of the repository:
 ```bash
 docker build -t semsimian-server .